sakomws/convoy/telepresence_use_case_01.md

 # Use case 01

-This use case shows how  to facilitate local frontend development with backend run in remote cluster without any user impact.
+This use case shows how  to facilitate local development with services running in remote cluster.

 ### Prerequisities